cartesi/rollups-examples/nix/README.md

 This proof of concept allows you to run Nix build inside the Cartesi virtual machine.

-We built Nix binaries for riscv64 and installed them on the cartesi/python:3.10-slim-jammy image to be able to create reproducible build.
+We built Nix tools for riscv64 and installed them on the `cartesi/python:3.10-slim-jammy` image in order to create a reproducible build of a generic software given his depencencies.
+At the moment the docker image depends on a specific package that we are going to build (GNU hello).

 ## Interacting with the application